 There are affiliate links in here.
 I get a small commission if you purchase through them at no extra cost to you.

 Admittedly, Spain isn’t the top of my bucket list.
 However, after reading a few books set in Spain, I know it will crawl its way up my list.
-I’ve compiled this list of Spain travel books, Spain memoirs, Spanish novels, Spanish non-fiction, and more.
+I’ve compiled this list of Spain travel books, Spain memoirs, novels set in Spain, Spanish non-fiction, and more.
 Basically, everything you could look for in books about Spain.
 So grab a pot of coffee, sit back, and get that Kindle out (or however you read, no judgment here) and get reading!

 If you’re interested in trying Audible, you can get your first month free!
 This is a great option if you want to listen to books more.
 If you’re on more of a budget, try Scribd!
 You can get your first month free there as well.